Run Laboratory OS

 image:line toopenlaboratoryorg/laboratory-os:cuda-12.8(or whichever tag you need).

-To use a bind mount instead of a named volume, replace
+To use a bind mount instead of a named volume, change the service’s volume entry to

 -e UPLINK_EDGE='your-edge-domain' \